THE “ALL-PURPOSE NIPPLE OINTMENT” OR APNO

 We call our nipple ointment “all purpose” since it contains ingredients that help deal with multiple causes or aggravating factors of sore nipples.
-Breastfeeding parents with sore nipples don’t have time to try out different treatments that may or may not work, so we have combined various treatments in one ointment.
+Breastfeeding parents with sore nipples do not have time to try out different treatments that may or may not work, so we have combined various treatments in one ointment.
 Of course, preventing sore nipples in the first place is the best treatment and adjusting how the baby takes the breast can do more than anything to decrease and eliminate the breastfeeding parent’s nipple soreness.
 Please note that the “all-purpose nipple ointment” is a stop gap measure only and that the definitive treatment of sore nipples is to help the baby latch on as well as possible.

-I write the prescription this way.
+We write the prescription this way:

-Total: about 30 grams combinedApply sparingly after each feeding.
+Total: about 30 grams combined.
+Apply sparingly after each feeding.
 Do not wash or wipe off.

 If possible, it is best to get the prescription filled at a compounding pharmacy.
 You can find a list of compounding pharmacies by going to http://www.pccarx.com/.
-Click “Find a compounder” at the top, then add relevant information.
+Click Find a compounder at the very bottom of their information sheet, then add relevant information.

 Some pharmacists have told breastfeeding parents that the steroid in the ointment will cause thinning of the skin if used for too long.
-While this is a concern with any steroid applied to the skin, we have not seen this happen even when breastfeeding parents have used it for months.
+While this is a concern with any steroid applied to the skin, we have never seen this happen even when breastfeeding parents have used it for months.

-This information sheet may be copied and distributed without further permission on the condition that it is not used in any context that violates the WHO International Code on the Marketing of Breastmilk Substitutes (1981) and subsequent World Health Assembly resolutions.
+This information sheet may be copied and distributed without further permission on the condition that you credit International Breastfeeding Centre and it is not used in any context that violates the WHO International Code on the Marketing of Breastmilk Substitutes (1981) and subsequent World Health Assembly resolutions.
 If you don’t know what this means, please email us to ask!